aroberge/ideas/README.md

 print(f"{square(4)} is the square of 4.")
 ```

+You can do this using an import hook.
 The simplest (but flawed) way to create such an import hook with `ideas`
 would be as follows: